 Braised Beans and Spinach Comfort Food at Its Best

-There’s something to be said about comfort food and these braised beans and spinach is about as comfortable as you can get.
-I wasn’t sure where this recipe was going but I wanted to use ingredients I happened to have in the house.
+Something must be said about comfort food, and these braised beans and spinach are about as comfortable as possible.
+I was still determining where this recipe was going, but I wanted to use ingredients I happened to have in the house.

 It's a meal you can prepare in 30 minutes and I can't wait to eat leftovers for lunch today when I know it will be even better.
 So let's look at the ingredients and talk about substitutions.

-Guanciale pronounced gwaan·chaa·lei comes from the jowl (cheek) of a pig.
-It is the key ingredient to classic Italian dishes like bucatini all’amatriciana and spaghetti alla carbonara.
+Guanciale, pronounced gwaan·chaa·lei comes from a pig's jowl (cheek).
+It is the key ingredient to classic Italian dishes like bucatini all'amatriciana and spaghetti alla carbonara.

-I happen to have some in my refrigerator because I recently made bucatini all’amatriciana after watching the Rome episode of Searching for Italy with Stanley Tucci on CNN.
-I’ll be posting that recipe soon and writing another post about this incredible product.
+I have some in my refrigerator because I recently made bucatini all'amatriciana after watching the Rome episode of Searching for Italy with Stanley Tucci on CNN.
+I'll post that recipe soon and write another post about this incredible product.

-It is a cured meat product made seasoned with salt, sugar, pepper and depending on where it is being made different herbs including rosemary, garlic and sage.
+It is a cured meat product seasoned with salt, sugar, and pepper, and depending on where it is being made, different herbs, including rosemary, garlic, and sage.

-You can substitute pancetta or bacon for this dish but you won’t get the same intense flavor you will with guanciale.
-It may be a little difficult to find unless you have a good Italian market in your area but you can order it online from several sources including Amazon.
+You can substitute pancetta or bacon for this dish, but you will get a different intense flavor than you will with guanciale.
+It may be difficult to find unless you have an excellent Italian market in your area, but you can order it online from several sources, including Amazon.

-They are very similar to a pinto bean in size but have a milder flavor.
-If you can’t find cranberry beans, I would substitute cannellini beans, also called white kidney beans.
-You could also try Great Northern beans.
+They are very similar to pinto beans in size but have a milder flavor.
+If you can't find cranberry beans, I would substitute cannellini beans, also called white kidney beans.
+You could also try Great Northern Beans.

-Again, I used what I had on hand but I think if you were in Italy, they would make a dish similar to this with escarole.
+Again, I used what I had on hand, but if you were in Italy, they would make a dish similar to this with escarole.
 You can also substitute kale or Swiss chard.

 Braised Beans and Spinach with Pecorino Romano Cheese